On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Proof of Theorem

 \section{Proof of Theorem \ref{th:ICOptimalSymmetricDMTUpperNound}}

-We begin by showing that $d^{\ast,\lf(IC\ri)}_{K,M,N}\lf(r\ri)$ is the solution of the optimization problem in \eqref{eq:OptimalUpperBoundMACDMTSymmetricEqualDim}, i.e. the case where all users have the same average number of dimensions per channel use, $D$.
+We begin by showing that $d^{\ast,\lf(IC\ri)}_{K,M,N}\lf(r\ri)$ is the solution of the optimization problem in \eqref{eq:OptimalUpperBoundMACDMTSymmetricEqualDim}, i.e., the case in which all users have the same average number of dimensions per channel use, $D$.
 Then we show that this is also the solution for \eqref{eq:OptimalUpperBoundMACDMTSymmetric}.